← All beaches & hotels

 The trend data comes from the Hawaii Department of Health Clean Water Branch public API, which our pipeline polls daily.
 The 14-day window is the last 14 days of our 30-day per-beach tracking (31 beaches statewide).
 The weather forecast comes from NOAA's National Weather Service API (api.weather.gov) sampled at one leeward-coast point per island where trip planners actually go: Kohala Coast, South Maui, Honolulu South Shore, and Po'ipu.
 Both refresh daily.

-Does this page tell me whether a beach is safe to swim?
+Does this page tell me whether I should swim?

 No. This page measures water-quality DIRECTION of change — whether bacteria and Brown Water Advisory activity has been increasing or decreasing across an island.
 It is not a swim recommendation.
 Physical hazards (shore break, rip currents, surf, marine life) are independent of water quality and vary by beach.
 Always check the individual beach page for current DOH status and physical-hazard information before entering the water.